 How much food should you provide?

-The MOM mandate that the workers should have the same amount of food the employers need themselves, which is three nutritious meals at minimum.
-In case the worker has certain dietary requirements due to health, religion, or by choice, the employer should accommodate it, even if it means providing them with money to buy their own.
+The MOM mandate that domestic helpers should have the same amount of food the employers need themselves, which is three nutritious meals at minimum.
+In case the helper has certain dietary requirements due to health, religion, or by choice, the employer should accommodate it, even if it means providing them with money to buy their own.

-What else should you be aware as an employer of an FDW?
+What else should you be aware as an employer of an domestic helper?

-Aside from medical care, employers should also shoulder the costs in the unfortunate event that a helper is hospitalised and may require surgery.
-This further illustrates the importance of safe working conditions as well as medical and personal accident insurance for the domestic worker.
+Aside from medical care, employers should also shoulder the costs in the unfortunate event that a helper is hospitalized and may require surgery.
+This further illustrates the importance of safe working conditions as well as medical and personal accident insurance for the domestic helper.